DonaldWhyte/intro-to-deeplearning/contents.md

   - the Higgs boson was officially confirmed to exist

 [NEXT]
+### Finding a Higgs Boson Particle

+Vast amounts of energy required to create them

+Large Hadron Collider used to produce this energy

+_note_
+It is difficult to detect the Higgs Boson because of their massive size (compared with other particles).
+We need vast amounts of energy to create them.
+The Large Hadron Collider at CERN gave us enough energy to create them.

+[NEXT]
 <!-- .slide: data-background="images/large_hadron_collider.jpg" -->
 <!-- .slide: class="stroke large" -->
 Large Hadron Collider